 Step 1 | The Night Before

-- Cover and refrigerate at least 3-4 hours, preferably overnight, the pudding mixture will set during this time.
+- Cover the bowl and refrigerate for at least 3–4 hours, or overnight if possible.
+This chilling time allows the pudding mixture to fully set and thicken.

-- In a large mixing bowl or in your stand mixer with whisk attachment, whip the heavy cream until stiff peaks form.
+- In a large mixing bowl or in your stand mixer with whisk attachment, whip the heavy cream until stiff peaks form.3 cups heavy cream

 - Place a layer of Nilla Wafers on the bottom of the bowl and the a layer of sliced bananas, you can press some against the side of the bowl if you wish.
-You might need to do some overlapping.
+You might need to do some overlapping.12 ounce Nilla Wafers, 4 cups bananas

 - Layer one third of the pudding mixture on top of the bananas, repeating two more times.